kitten/sweetsour/README.md

 turning it into ISTF, and to provide a pipeline to then transform this code during either the build time (preprocessing), or runtime (postprocessing).

-The goals of ISTF and Sweetsour include:
+The goals of Sweetsour include:

 - Providing a common CSS-in-JS pipeline
 - Enabling stable and fast preprocessing of CSS during buildtime